Lillard scores 35 as Trail Blazers top Kings 122-112 - WHIZ News

 TIP-INS

-Trail Blazers: Lillard picked up two fouls in a five-second span early in the first quarter. .
-Simons scored 10 points in the second quarter after being held to five total on 2-of-7 shooting in the season-opening loss to Denver.
+Trail Blazers: Lillard picked up two fouls in a five-second span early in the first quarter. … Simons scored 10 points in the second quarter after being held to five on 2-of-7 shooting in the season-opening loss to Denver.

 Kings: Marvin Bagley III, who broke his right thumb in the opening loss at Phoenix, did not play and is expected to miss four-to-six weeks.
 Harry Giles (left knee soreness) also was held out.